bgeng1/UDP-Client-in-C/README.md

  - Output the result of the ping to standard output with 3 fields: the server address, ping number, round trip time (rtt) e.g. "Ping to 127.0.0.1, seq = 1, rtt: 120ms"
  - usage: $PingClient \<host\> \<port\>

+  where:
-  where host = IP of the system running the client
+  host = IP of the system running the client

   port = port number to use for communication